jbox-web/redmine_pusher_notifications/README.md

 If you want to integrate Pusher async notifications in your plugin, or just Gitter with ```gflash``` you may need to register your own channels and events in your ```init.rb``` file : each channel can have many events.
 It may also have an optional ```target``` parameter which can be a string or a Proc.

+    ## it must be OUTSIDE of the Redmine::Plugin.register block

     ActsAsNotifiableRedmine::Notifications.register_channel :channel_test do
       target Proc.new { User.current.login }
       event  :event1, :sticky => true